rahulunair/dead_urls/README.md

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)

+This simple script can be used to identify broken/failing URLs in your code doc.
+This idea is to make this CI compatible so that you can use it in your testing pipeline to make sure all the links in your document are giving appropriate responses.

-This simple application scans all Markdown and ReStructedText documents in the current directory by default recursively for valid URLs.
+The script scans for Markdown and ReStructedText documents  by default in the current directory by recursively for valid URLs.
 If you want to give a specific location to search for, you can give that as an argument as well.

 After getting a list of URLs, it uses cURL to check the response header for valid status codes (2xx or 3xx).
-Successful, invalid and URLs that did not return responses are listed as part of stats at the end of the run.
+Successful, invalid and those URLs that did not return any response are listed as part of stats at the end of the run.

 ### Examples